aramis-lab/clinicadl/docs/Train/Introduction.md

 ## Outputs

-At the first level of the file system, all pipeline outputs are identical.
+At the first level of the file system, outputs are identical regardless of the `mode` and `network_type`.
 Below is an example of the output file system for a network trained with data split between train and validation sets corresponding to a 5-fold cross-validation.